Ayan-sh03/news-flash/README.md

    pip install -r requirements.txt
    ```

-2. Create a `.env` file in the project root with your Gemini API key:
+2. Create a `.env` file in the project root with your API keys:
    ```
    GEMINI_API_KEY=your-gemini-api-key-here
+   MEDIASTACK_API_KEY=your-mediastack-api-key-here
    ```

 3. Run the server: